 Qair Near surface specific humidity kg kg -1

-Near surface module of wind 1

-Wind speed m s -1
+Wind Near surface module of wind speed m s -1

-m s -1 kg m -2 s -1
+- m s -1 kg m -2 s -1

-Rainf Rainfall rate s^{-1}
+Rainf Rainfall rate $s^{-1}$

 Psurf Surface pressure Pa

 Surface Incident shortwave

-SWdown radiation $W m^{-2}$
+SWdown radiation $\mathrm{W}~\mathrm{m}^{-2}$

-Surface incident longwave
+Surface incident longwave 2

-LWdown radiation $W m^{-2}$
+LWdown radiation $\mathrm{W}~\mathrm{m}^{-2}$

 CO2air Near surface CO2 concentration ppmv

-The gap-filled weather data will be provided at the native time resolution at each tower.
+The gap-filled weather data will be provided in local standard time at the native time resolution at each tower.
 Most towers report time-average observations every 30 minutes, but some towers report every 60 minutes.
+The reference times included in the gap-filled weather files represent the beginning of the time averaging period.
 The native time resolution for each tower is described in the Site Specific and Ancillary Data section below.
-Separate netcdf files for each site containing the entire time series of gap-filled weather data are available on the wiki server using the following naming convention: CC-XXXforcing.nc.gz, where CC-XXX is the unique site code.
+Separate netcdf and ascii files for each site containing the entire time series of gap-filled weather data are available on the wiki server using the following naming convention: CC-XXXXforcing.nc.gz, where CC-XXX is the unique site code.

 Note that the weather date includes leap year.
 If your model does not account for leap year (and many do not), the modeling team must remove February 29 in leap years.
+Do not delete December 31, January 1, or any other day because this will create a time lag between model output and the observations.